Treating High Blood SugarSkip to the navigation

 - If the meter reads high, test the accuracy of the meter, and then recheck the blood sugar.

-- If the meter reads high again, call the doctor for advice or take your child to the emergency room.
+- If the meter reads high again, call the doctor for advice or seek emergency care.

 After a high blood sugar episode